grady-lad/composition-logger/README.md

 ### What is this?

-From all the resources that I have seen, the recommended way to debug functional compositions in JavaScript is to provide a function that produces a side effect such as logging to the console and continue to pass the data through the composition, such as the trace function below.
+From all the resources that I have seen, the recommended way to debug functional compositions in JavaScript is to provide a function that produces a side effect such as logging to the console and continue to pass the data through the composition, such as [ramdas tap function](http://ramdajs.com/docs/#tap).

 This is all well and good but it poses a few limitations such as:

 * Not beginner friendly.
 Beginners need to understand how functional composition works in order to debug or gain insight in how the data flows through a composition.

-* Debugging methods such as `trace` can be tedious to work with.
-Let's say your composition contains a bug, in order to view the data between each step of the compositon, you would be required to manually add the `trace` function between each step of the composition.
+* Debugging methods such as `tap` can be tedious to work with.
+Let's say your composition contains a bug, in order to view the data between each step of the compositon, you would be required to manually add the `tap` function between each step of the composition.

 So how can we do better?
 By utilising [console.group](https://developer.mozilla.org/en-US/docs/Web/API/Console/group) and this is exactly what composition-logger does.